dumingyou/mongo-tools/README.md

 - how to compile ?

-comile with mongodb v2.4 source files right now.
+compile with mongodb v2.4 source files right now.
 LICENSE GPL V3